openshift-labs/learn-katacoda/servicemesh/2-deploy-microservices/4deploy-preference.md

 We will now use the provided `/preference/java/springboot/Dockerfile`{{open}} to create a docker image.

-This image will be called `example/preference`.
+This image will be called `example/preference:v1`.

+**Note:** The tag "v1" at the end of the image name is important.

 To build a docker image type: `docker build -t example/preference:v1 .`{{execute T1}}